Carloss1998-lab/Genie_Logiciel_Caleb_David_Mansor/README.md

 ### Julia

 `Julia` should be installed.
 Add libraries as follow:
-using Pkg
+  - using Pkg
-using DataFrames
+  - using DataFrames
-using DecisionTree
+  - using DecisionTree
-using CSV
+  - using CSV
-using ScikitLearn
+  - using ScikitLearn

 ### Docker

 Docker files and images are provided to use MML.

-## LANCER LE PROGRAMME
+## LAUNCH THE PROGRAM

-- Exécuter le fichier Main.java
+- Run the Main.java file
-- Ouvrir un navigateur sur l'addresse : localhost:port (Exemple : http://localhost:4567/)
+- Open a browser on the address : localhost:port (Example : http://localhost:4567/)
-- Remplir les informations nécéssaires comme sur la figure ci-après :
+- Fill in the necessary information as shown in the figure below:

  ![alt text](illustration.png)

+At runtime, a mmlJSON.json file containing the information provided is created and a new page returns the results of the algorithm.
+(See figure below):